 How much do Americans actually pay for transportation?

-Data show that Americans spend 13% of their household expenditure on transportation, a larger portion than people in Europe.
+Data shows that Americans spend 13% of their household expenditure on transportation, a larger portion than people in Europe.

 On average, Americans own 2.28 cars, meaning that many households in the United States have three or more vehicles.
 In fact, 35% of American households own three or more cars.
 Personal vehicles accounted for the largest amount of transportation expenditures in 2017 – a total of $1.1 trillion, almost 90% of total transportation expenditures.
 In 2017, transportation costs made up the fourth largest expenditure among American households which spent an average of $9,737 each on transportation costs.
 The bulk of this cost is vehicle purchasing ($4,001) followed by other vehicle expenditures ($3,603) which can include insurance and repairs.
 Perhaps not surprisingly, fuel and motor oil made up the smallest expenditure in the personal vehicle category at $1,968 annually.
 These numbers indicate that in the United States, vehicle ownership is an expensive endeavor.
 Americans spent significantly less on any other travel than on vehicle ownership and maintenance.
 Under 5% of all transportation spending was spent on local, ground, or public transportation.
 It is worth noting that vehicles are depreciating assets, so their value is almost never regained upon resale.